 You May Be Able to Vacate the Judgment

-If you did appear at the original hearing and fought against the case but lost, then you’ll likely be denied for another trial.
+If you did appear at the original hearing and fought against the plaintiff, but lost, then you’ll likely be denied for another trial.
 If that isn’t the case and the motion is granted, then you have another shot at getting the judge to rule in your favor.

 File for Bankruptcy

 While bankruptcy may be seen as a more “extreme” route to take, it can often be favorable to financially ruining yourself due to being unable to pay the creditor.
 A bankruptcy can essentially wipe away your debt, and/or put a pause on the lawsuit if it hasn’t been settled yet.
 Even if the lawsuit has already been ruled against you, the bankruptcy will likely overrule the judgment.

 There are a few things a bankruptcy won’t erase though, such as student loans, child support, or criminal charges.

 Under the Texas Constitution, some property or items can be claimed as exempt from seizure or liens.
 This will essentially prevent your property from being seized due to a judgment.
 It’s important to hire a judgment liens lawyer for this process.
 Types of exempt property include:

 - Primary residence

 - $50K worth of individual, personal property

 - College funds